jmdev11webdev/livewire-fluxui/README.md

 laravel-projects/
 │
 ├── applied-breeze/
-│   └── Basic authentication using Laravel Breeze
+│   └── Basic authentication using Laravel Breeze -- the start of this repository │
-│
-├── breeze-login-registration/
-│   └── Advanced authentication with laravel breeze
-│
 └── README.md
 ```

-Each folder is an **independent Laravel project** with its own configuration and setup and other purpose from applied breeze to jetstream, so on and so forth.
+Each folder is an **independent Laravel project** with its own configuration and setup.

 ---